-A student who wishes to withdraw from the College during the semester should contact the Dean of First-Year Students or the Assistant Dean of Academic Services.
+A student who wishes to withdraw from the College during the semester should contact one of the Academic Deans.
 College personnel will explain the procedure to ensure that the student's financial and academic records are properly closed.

 A student who decides to discontinue study at the College at the end of a semester must provide the Registrar with written notification of such plans in order to receive a refund of the contingency deposit.
 See Lycoming College Withdrawal Refund Policy for details.